techidaily/site-win11-tips/source/_posts/effective-fixes-for-alt-codes-failing-in-windows-60-characters.md

  If you’re still having issues with ALT codes, you can try switching to a different keyboard layout.
 Here's how to do it:

-1. Open the Control Panel (see[how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) ).
+1. Open the Control Panel (see [how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) ).
 2. Then go to**Clock and Region > Region** .
 Alternatively, type**intl.cpl** in the Run dialog box and press**Enter** .
 ![Try a Different Keyboard Layout](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/try-a-different-keyboard-layout.jpg)
 3. Under the**Formats** tab, select a different language from the list.